Rotavirus is an infection that can cause severe stomach illness (gastroenteritis).

 What are the risks of rotavirus?

-Diarrhea caused by Rotavirus usually lasts between four to eight days, but can last longer.
+Diarrhea caused by rotavirus usually lasts between four and eight days but can last longer.
 Diarrhea and vomiting can lead to severe dehydration and hospitalization in babies and young children.
-It can result in death if not treated.
+Rotavirus infection can result in death if it is not treated.

-How can I prevent my child getting rotavirus?
+How can I prevent my child from getting rotavirus?

-The best way for your child not to get rotavirus is for them to get immunized.
+The best way for your child to not get rotavirus is to get immunized.
 The rotavirus vaccine is safe.
 It is much safer to get the vaccine than to get the disease.
-When your child gets immunized you help protect other children as well.
+When your child gets immunized, you help protect other children as well.

 It is recommended that all babies get the rotavirus vaccine.
 The vaccine is given by putting a few drops into the baby’s mouth to swallow.
 It is given free (publicly funded) as part of the B.C. routine immunization schedule.
 It is given as a series of three doses and the full series is needed for best protection.